 The following tests must be performed at the start of each work shift.
 If the hoist fails any test, DO NOT USE THE HOIST UNTIL IT IS REPAIRED.
-Refer to the pictures on Pages 16 through 18 to identify components.
-All tests are performed at or near ground level.
+Refer to the pictures on Page 28 and Page 18 to identify components.
+All tests must be performed at, or near, ground level.